Mechanics for Modelling

 Additive manufacturing of metallic components enables the production of complex and highly integrated lightweight and functional parts.
 At the same time, it has great potential to disrupt the existing manufacturing landscape with its high degree of flexibility and sustainability.
 However, the great complexity of this promising manufacturing technology requires a great deal of know-how in order to realise the necessary reliability and economic efficiency.

-Thermo-mechanical process simulation can help in the design and production preparation of additively manufactured components to improve the reliability and economic efficiency of this promising process.
-Our expertise lies in the simulation of process-related thermo-mechanical distortion.
-For this purpose, both simplified inherent strain and advanced thermo-mechanical approaches are pursued.
-To ensure reliable predictions, we use a comprehensive basic thermo-physical characterisation of the additively processed materials.
-We are also specialised in the component-like calibration of all leading process simulation solutions.
-In this way, we ensure reliable predictions of stresses and distortions.
-On this basis, build strategies, support structures and additively manufactured components can be optimised and distortion compensated for in advance.
+Thermo-mechanical process simulation supports the design and manufacturing preparation of additively manufactured components to improve the reliability and economic efficiency of this promising process.
+Our expertise lies in the simulation of process-induced thermo-mechanical distortion or residual stresses.
+For this purpose, both simplified inherent strain and advanced thermo-mechanical approaches are applied.
+To ensure reliable predictions, we perform a comprehensive thermo-physical characterization of additively processed materials.
+We further specialize in component-like calibration of all leading process simulation solutions.
+On our Aconity3D MIDI facility, which we operate in collaboration with the ZHAW IMPE, we develop dedicated in-situ experiments for advanced calibration of laser absorption or thermal conductivity of powders.
+In this way, we ensure reliable predictions of temperatures, stresses and distortions.
+On this basis, build-up strategies, support structures and additively manufactured components can be optimized and distortion compensated for prior to manufacturing.

 We conduct research in the field of mechanics and have already successfully completed numerous projects.
 You can find a selection of these projects here